 At the blastocyst stage, the embryo takes in fluid to form a cavity so it is able to expand and hatch out of the protective shell called the zona pellucida.
-This hatching is necessary for an embryo to be able to eventually implant within the uterus.
+This hatching is necessary for an embryo to have cell-to-cell interaction with the uterine lining and implant within the uterus.

 In addition, at this time the cells begin to differentiate into two different types called:

-- The trophectoderm (T): a single layer of cells around the circumference of the embryo that give rise to the placenta and embryonic sac.
+- The trophectoderm (T): a single layer of cells around the circumference of the embryo that gives rise to the placenta and embryonic sac.